-Passive fire protection
+Section 30 Passive fire protection

-Where passive fire protection is used, this shall be designed such that it provides relevant structures and equipment with sufficient fire resistance as regards load capacity, integrity and isolation properties during a design fire load.
+Where passive fire protection is used, this shall be designed such that it provides relevant structures and equipment with sufficient fire resistance as regards load capacity, integrity and isolation properties.

 When designing passive fire protection, the cooling effect from fire-fighting equipment shall not be considered.